Chaka Patterson

 Chaka M. Patterson (born November 27, 1968) is an American attorney.
-Patterson has been noted as the rare attorney who has a 360-degree view of the law obtained over more than two decades as an AMLaw 100 partner, public company general counsel and treasurer, and government prosecutor.
 He is currently a partner at Alston & Bird in its San Francisco office with a practice that focuses on litigation, investigations, and corporate governance.
 Patterson previously served as Senior Vice President, General Counsel & Corporate Secretary of Adtalem Global Education, Inc. (NYSE: ATGE).
 Chaka joined ATGE in June 2018 as Vice President & General Counsel.
 He held that position until his promotion to General Counsel in February 2020.
 Chaka was one of the top fundraisers for US President Barack Obama.
 He is also a fundraiser for Hillary Clinton.
 He also served on the national finance committee for President Obama's 2012 presidential campaign.

-Personal background
+Early life and education

 Patterson was born on November 27, 1968, in New York City.
 He attended Amherst College, where he received a Bachelor of Arts degree in Political Science, graduating magna cum laude in 1990.
 While there, he served as president of the Student Government Organization, while also serving a staff writer for the Amherst student newspaper.
 He then went on to attend Harvard Law School, where he received a Juris Doctor in 1994.
 He earned his MBA from the University of Chicago Booth School of Business in 2017.
 He is married to Tracey Patterson, a managing director at Accenture.